-The critical brain hypothesis has been much investigated since scale-free neuronal avalanches were found in 2003 by Beggs and Plenz \cite{beggs2003, de2006self, kinouchi2006optimal, Shew2013, hesse2014self, tkavcik2015thermodynamics, rocha2018homeostatic, kinouchi2006optimal, hidalgo2014information, Munoz2018}.
-In their seminal work they showed that, by analyzing Local Field Potentials (LFPs) from cortical slices and cultures on chips, cascades of neuronal activity are power-law distributed in their sizes and lifetimes, with exponents remarkably close to the ones of a critical branching process.
-Since then, such power-laws have been repeatedly observed in experiments \cite{Petermann2009, Yu2011, Hahn2010, Gireesh2008, Mazzoni2007, Pasquale2008} suggesting that the brain might be poised near the critical point of a phase transition.
-However, this hypothesis is still widely debated \cite{bedard2006, beggs2012being, Touboul2010, Touboul2017, Martinello2017, faqeeh2019emergence, Fontenele2019, Priesemann2019, Destexhe2020, RuseckasChaos, RuseckasPRE}, and reconciling the different views and experimental results remains pressing.
+The critical brain hypothesis has been much investigated since scale-free neuronal avalanches were found in 2003 by Beggs and Plenz \cite{beggs2003}.
+By analyzing Local Field Potentials (LFPs) from cortical slices and cultures on chips, their seminal work showed that neural activity occurred in cascades, named neuronal avalanches.
+Remarkably, they found that both the sizes and the lifetimes of these avalanches were power-law distributed, with exponents surprisingly close to the ones of a critical mean-field branching process.
+Since then, such power-laws have been repeatedly observed in experiments \cite{Petermann2009, Yu2011, Hahn2010, Gireesh2008, Mazzoni2007, Pasquale2008}, giving rise to the idea that the brain might be poised near the critical point of a phase transition\cite{de2006self, kinouchi2006optimal, Shew2013, hesse2014self, hidalgo2014information, tkavcik2015thermodynamics, rocha2018homeostatic, Munoz2018}.
+Yet, this hypothesis is still widely debated, and reconciling the different views and experimental results remains pressing.